What is a dental abscess?

-A dental abscess is a collection of pus that forms in or around a tooth or the gums, resulting from a bacterial infection.
-This condition can cause significant pain, swelling, and other complications if not treated promptly.
+A dental abscess is a collection of pus that forms in or around a tooth or the gums due to a bacterial infection.
+If not treated promptly, this condition can cause significant pain, swelling, and other complications.

 Understanding dental abscesses is crucial because they can lead to severe health issues if neglected.
 Recognizing the symptoms and knowing when to seek treatment can prevent complications and improve oral health.